kyma-incubator/compass/docs/architecture/app-management.md

 Managing [Applications](./../terminology.md#Application) can be passed on some external system, to remove from Applications the burden of integration with Compass.
 Because of that [IntegrationSystems](./components.md#Integration-System) were introduced.

-To simplify creation of Applications, Director API is extended with Application Template.
+To simplify creation of Applications, Director API is extended with ApplicationTemplate.
 An ApplicationTemplate is reusable input for creating Applications that can be customized with placeholders provided during Application creation.

 ## Manage Applications by Integration System
 Managing Integrations System is described in [a separate document](./integration-systems.md).
-Integration System can be uniquely identified by it's name.
-To create an Application that is managed by a Integration System, specify `integrationSystemName` in the ApplicationCreateInput.
+Integration System is uniquely identified by its ID.
+To create an Application that is managed by an Integration System, specify `integrationSystemID` in the ApplicationCreateInput.

 ```graphql
 input ApplicationCreateInput {